 Please, in your planning, if you see something here that doesn’t seem to work in your environment, we encorage you to figure out what does.

-The SRM Toolkit "Texas Edition" was created in conjuntion with The I Love U Guys Foundation with the intent of incorporating Texas specific guidance and mandates into these processes and materials.
+The SRM Toolkit "Texas Edition" was created in conjunction with The I Love U Guys Foundation with the intent of incorporating Texas specific guidance and mandates into these processes and materials.

 The nation has experienced high profile acts of school violence.
 In response to this and the everyday types of crisis, The "I Love U Guys" Foundation develops programs to help districts, departments and agencies respond to incidents.